Representation-Aware Unlearning via Activation Signatures: From Suppression to Entity-Signature Erasure: Methodology

 \section{Methodology}

-To achieve our goal of a durable, representation-level knowledge erasure while preserving model utility, we introduce a three-stage pipeline: \textbf{(1)} \emph{localizing} the target knowledge's internal activation mechanisms through statistical analysis~\citep{meng2023locatingeditingfactualassociations}, \textbf{(2)} then \emph{suppressing} these mechanisms at inference time using lightweight gating modules termed \textbf{Knowledge Suppression Capsules} to attenuate subject-specific representations, and \textbf{(3)} finally, \emph{distilling} this suppressed behavior permanently into a global LoRA Adapter ~\citep{hu2021loralowrankadaptationlarge} for durable unlearning without full retraining.
-The training objective combines preference-style supervision for explicit forgetting and stability regularization that minimize collateral drift \citep{rafailov2024directpreferenceoptimizationlanguage,welleck2019neuraltextgenerationunlikelihood,Kirkpatrick_2017}.
-Figure~\ref{fig:pipeline} illustrates our complete pipeline.
-Implementation details for reproducibility is given in Appendix \ref{sec:implementation}.
+We introduce a three-stage pipeline: \textbf{(1)} localizing target knowledge through statistical analysis on extracted activation-signature , \textbf{(2)} suppressing the localized signature through lightweight gating modules we term \textbf{Signature Suppression Capsules}, and \textbf{(3)} distilling the capsule behavior into a global LoRA adapter \citep{hu2021loralowrankadaptationlarge}.
+The training objective combines preference-style supervision with token-level unlikelihood and stability regularization \citep{rafailov2024directpreferenceoptimizationlanguage,welleck2019neuraltextgenerationunlikelihood,Kirkpatrick_2017}.
+Figure~\ref{fig:pipeline} summarizes the pipeline.
+All implementation details are provided in Appendix \ref{sec:implementation}.